WISTNU/website/content/Events/20200400-Discussion-WeaponsofMathDestruction/index.md

 Chapter 7 | Friday, May 22nd    | 1:00 - 1:30pm CT
 Chapter 8 | Friday, May 29th    | 1:00 - 1:30pm CT
 Chapter 9 | Friday, June 5th    | 1:00 - 1:30pm CT
-Chapter 10 | Friday, June 12th [^1] | 1:00 - 1:30pm CT
+Chapter 10 | Friday, June 12th[^final] | 1:00 - 1:30pm CT
-Conclusion | Friday, June 19th [^1] | 1:00 - 1:30pm CT
+Conclusion | Friday, June 19th[^break]  | 1:00 - 1:30pm CT

-[^1]: Finals Week and Summer Break, dates subject to change
+[^final]: Finals week, date and time subject to change
+[^break]: Summer break, date and time subject to change

 # Discussion Questions
 ## Introduction and Chapter 1 -  April 10th

-1. WMD's are defined by opacity, scale, and damage.
-Do you think these are appropriate qualifications?
-Should there be any others?
+1. WMD's are defined by opacity, scale and damage.  do you think these are appropirate qualifcations?
+Show there be any others?
-2. O'Neil writes "Like gods, these mathematical models were opaque, their workings invisible to all but the highest priest in their domain: mathematicians and computer scientists." ^[O'Neil, Cathy.
+2. O'Neil writes "Like gods, these mathematical models were opaque, their workings invisible to all but the highest priest in their domain: mathematicians and computer scientists."[^ONeil3] Do you think the comparison to religion is appropriate?
+How as the role of mathmeticians and computer scientists in culture and society changed over the past decade?
+3. Is there a way to change the incentive structure such that companies want to use data fairly?
+WMDs survive because they offer a black-box scapegoat tool for boosting profits.
+The profits are a visible, measurable incentive.
+So how do we advertise and measure the advantages of frequently-tested, feedback-driven, fair algorithms?
+How will this affect statistical consulting firms (like Mathematica in O'Neil's example)?

+[^ONeil3]: O’Neil, Cathy.
 Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy.
 Penguin Books, 2018.
-Hardcover: pg 3]  Do you think the comparison to religion is appropriate?
-How has the role of mathematicians and computer scientist in culture changed over the past decade?
-3. Do you agree with O'Neil's negative outlook on big data?
-If not, why?
-If so, what can we do to encourage improvement?
+(Introduction, Hardcover: p 3)